 1. Arrive at the DSA driving test centre on time.
-Know your centre location, how to get there, and if possible visit a day earlier to know if there are any road works or local restrictions in place.
+Know your centre location (make sure you have the right details as many candidates have turned up at the wrong address), how to get there, and if possible visit a day earlier to know if there are any road works or local restrictions in place (important if you are not using an approved driving instructor ADI).
 Arriving for your appointment early will allow you to be more at ease.
-If you don't follow this tip and arrive more than 5 mins late for your driving test appointment, the DSA examiner will not take you out, you will lose your booking fee and not be able to get another appointment for at least the next 10 days.
+If you don't follow this tip and arrive more than 5 mins late for your driving test appointment, the DSA examiner will not take you out, you will lose your booking fee and not be able to get another appointment for at least another 10 days.

 3. Get a good night's rest before the day of your driving assessment a tip easily overlooked.